 Measure success and iterate

-There are metrics to monitor enhancements with the goal of: lower monthly close time, fewer unreconciled transactions, improved forecast accuracy and reduced days sales outstanding.
+There are metrics to monitor enhancements with the goal of: Lower monthly close time, fewer unreconciled transactions, improved forecast accuracy and reduced days sales outstanding.
 Apply those metrics to improve processes and guide additional investments in automation or personnel training.
 Small improvements add up over time and get the business in a better spot to manage its finances and make financial choices.

 Conclusion